joelbeedle/salsa/README.md

 - The Test Queue can be set beforehand in `user.cpp`, or generated in the GUI.
 Head to the Test Queue section on the left, click the `+` button, and choose whether to add a single test or add a group of tests, permuting behavior parameters.

 #### Saving and Loading Queues

 - Queues can be saved and loaded through the GUI, and also in user code, using `TestQueue::load(filename)`.
 A saved queue can also be loaded in headless mode using the `-q` option.
+- Queues will be saved into the `build/testbed` directory, where the executable is.

 ### Sandbox Mode

 - Sandbox mode gives the user the ability to dynamically change parameters, maps, drone configurations, etc., without setting a Test Queue beforehand.
+- Users can change swarm sizes, the map, the behaviour, and any parameters, and get instant feedback on what the changes do.

   > You still need to set the other definitions in `user.cpp`.

 ### Map Creator

 - The Map Creator allows the user to create their own maps.
-Simply use the menu on the left.
+The menu on the left is the main interface.

 - **Drawing Tips:**